 "And so, I kissed Ananga, the daughter of the king."

 "She gave a shriek, and bounded from the house like a frightened fawn."

 Not all behavior is learned.
 A boy, touching a hot stove, jerks his hand away and yells "Ouch"!
-His physical reaction may be instinctive, hence it does not derive from culture; but his exclamation is learned, for in other societies different expletives are used.
+His physical reaction may be instinctive, hence it does not derive from culture.
+However, his exclamation is learned, for in other societies different expletives are used.